 But migration has also come to play an increasingly prominent role in Italy’s internal politics, particularly with the rise of right-wing political groups such as Lega Nord (Northern League).
 The party, which began as a regionalist party focused primarily on secession of northern Italy from the poorer south of the country, first capitalized on strong social divisions within the country to trade in stereotypes of southerners that associated them with crime, lack of development and corruption.
 Latterly, however, particularly under the leadership of Matteo Salvini, the party has adapted these tactics to the vilifiation of migrants and asylum seekers.
 This shift has brought Lega Nord nationwide popularity and substantial gains in the 2018 elections, where its share of the popular vote rose from 4.1 to 17.7 per cent, making it the third largest party in Italy.
 The success was driven in large part by the party’s reorientation towards nationalist rather than regionalist rhetoric and its attacks on immigrants, frequently blaming them for a range of social ills including economic decline, criminality and terrorism.

 Another historically marginalized minority, now also a target for Salvini and the Lega Nord, is Italy’s Roma population.
 Numbering between 120,000 and 180,000, a significant proportion of whom lack Italian citizenship.
 Long stigmatized, thousands of Roma live on the outskirts of major cities, often segregated in camps and in inadequate living conditions.
 At the same time, their situation has been made even more precarious as a result of repeated evictions that, besides leaving many families homeless, have further undermined their ability to access services or sustainable livelihoods.
-For example, in April 2017 Italian authorities forcibly evicted hundreds of Roma from Gianturco settlement in Naples.
-Salvini has further entrenched popular prejudice towards Roma since his appointment by calling for the expulsion of all non-Italian Roma and a nationwide census of all Roma in the country.
+For example, in May 2019 Italian authorities forcibly evicted an estimated 500 Roma from their settlement in Giugliano, Campania, including children, pregnant women and elderly persons.
+Salvini has further entrenched popular prejudice towards Roma since his appointment by calling in June 2018 for the expulsion of all non-Italian Roma and a nationwide census of all Roma in the country.
 While a targeted census would likely be barred as unconstitutional, the proposal nevertheless highlights the ability of the Lega Nord to exploit stigmatized communities for political gain and has been compared by rights groups with policies implemented during Italy’s fascist era.

 Italy consists of a long peninsula with its western coast on the Mediterranean Sea and eastern coast on the Adriatic Sea, hinterland in the north including the southern Alps, southern Tyrol and Dolomite mountains, and the Mediterranean islands of Sicily and Sardinia.
 In the north-east Italy borders Slovenia and Austria, in the north Switzerland, and in the north-west France.
 Much of Italy is mountainous.
 The south, or Mezzogiorno, is typically dry and has been disadvantaged economically both in agriculture and industry.